paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-020-national-drug-control-program.md

 <a id="section-1521"></a>
 ## § 1521.
 Terms of office
-**(a) In general** Subject to subsection (b) of this section, the term of office of a member of the Advisory Commission shall be 3 years, except that, as designated at the time of appointment—
+**(a) In general** Subject to subsection (b), the term of office of a member of the Advisory Commission shall be 3 years, except that, as designated at the time of appointment—

 (1) of the initial members appointed under [section 1543(a)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section1543/a/1&num=0&edition=prelim), two shall be appointed for a term of 2 years;